Blurred image of workplace desk with small LGBTQ2+ flag sitting on the desktop.

 HETERONORMATIVITY

-Heteronormativity is the assumption that being heterosexual, or straight, is the norm.
-The danger is that if heterosexual is viewed as “normal”, other sexual orientations are naturally viewed as “outside the norm” or “abnormal”.
+Heteronormativity is the assumption that being heterosexual is the normal or expected way of being, and that other sexual orientations are less typical or less valid.
 Heteronormativity and cisnormativity generally go hand-in-hand.

 HETEROSEXUAL

-Someone who is attracted to people of a different sex and/or gender may identify as heterosexual, or straight.
+Someone who is attracted to people of a different gender may identify as heterosexual, or straight.

 INCLUSION

-Inclusion is about how people interact and the culture of an organization.
+Inclusion is about how people experience an organization based on their interactions with others and how the organizational culture feels to them.
 In an inclusive workplace, the identities, ideas, and opinions of diverse employees are recognized as valuable; policies, practices, and social interactions are respectful; and each employee has an equal opportunity to participate and thrive.

 INTERSEX

-Intersex is an umbrella term used to refer to people born with genitalia, hormones, internal anatomy, or chromosomes that don’t fit binary ideas of “male” or “female”.
-There are many possible ways to be intersex.
-While some intersex traits are noticed at birth, others don’t appear or aren’t discovered until later in life.
-Approximately 1 in 2,000 babies are intersex.
+Intersex is an umbrella term used to describe people born with genitalia, hormones, internal anatomy, or chromosomes that don’t fit typical definitions of male or female.
+There are many ways to be intersex.
+Some traits are noticed at birth, while others may not be identified until later in life.
 Being intersex is not a medical problem.
 It’s a normal, natural, healthy way bodies can be.

 LESBIAN

-Someone who identifies as female and is attracted to others who identify as female may identify as lesbian, or may use the term gay, or queer.
+Someone who identifies as a woman and is attracted to others who identify as women may use the term lesbian.

 NONBINARY

-Imagine gender as a universe of possibilities that includes all the ways that biology, gender identity, and gender expression may intersect.
-Within this universe, each person’s gender is a unique, distinct star.
-People whose gender identity falls outside of the gender binary (male/female) may identify as nonbinary, or genderqueer.
-Someone who is nonbinary may feel like a mix of genders, or like they have no gender at all.
-An individual’s sense of gender can also change over time.
+A person whose gender identity falls outside of the gender binary (male/female) may identify as nonbinary, or genderqueer.
+Someone who identifies as nonbinary may feel like a mix of genders, or like they have no gender at all.

 PANSEXUAL

-A person who's attracted to a diversity of sexes and/or genders may identify as pansexual.
+A person who is attracted to a diversity of genders may identify as pansexual.

 PERSONAL PRONOUNS